Cider doughnut

-Cider doughnuts are a harvest tradition in autumn in the northeastern United States and are sometimes sold at cider mills.
+Cider doughnuts or apple cider doughnuts are American cake doughnuts that get their flavor from cinnamon, nutmeg and apple cider used in the batter.
+They are a harvest tradition in autumn in the northeastern United States and are sometimes sold at cider mills.
 They are often paired with apple cider, and may be covered with cinnamon and/or granulated sugar.
-They are "cake doughnuts" and get their flavor from cinnamon, nutmeg and apple cider used in the batter.